LABHR/octohatrack_service/README.md

 Create a service account with these roles, and associate to the service, for limited permissions.

+## Raw Data

+Add `?raw=true` to the URL to return the raw data from the result.

+## Limitations

+If your repo has been renamed, provide both the new and old names.
+The new name will not appear in pre-rename gharchive data.
+Note that some duplication may occur in api/file records when using `raw`.

 ## Development and testing

 For continuous deployment, [deploy the service with Cloud Buildpacks](https://cloud.google.com/run/docs/continuous-deployment-with-cloud-build).